JM-Lazaro/hiring-engineers/answers.md

   1. Hover you mouse over the graph and a camera icon will appear on the upper right corner of the graph.
 Click on this icon:
      __insert screenshot__
   2. The mouse cursor will be changed to a pencil and you can use this to draw a box and emphasize certain areas in the graph.
   3. You can also type in your comment in the dialog box below and send an email via annotation:

-			Email sent:
+			__insert screenshot__

 			__insert screenshot__

 ## 	Alerting your Data